Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 The bootloader file for this board is called **Duet3Bootloader-SAME5x_CAN_USB.bin**.

 The minimum RepRapFirmware version for this board is 3.7.0-beta.1.
-However, **firmware 3.7.0-beta.3 or later is highly recommended as it incliudes additional protection against overheating**.
+However, **firmware 3.7.0-beta.3 or later is highly recommended as it includes additional protection against overheating**.
 This applies to the firmware running on the main board too.
 If older main board firmware is used then some of the functionality may be missing, in particular the heater and the load cell are unlikely to work.

 The default CAN address (which is also the CAN address after the reset jumper is used) is 121.